This country-specific Q&A provides an overview of Litigation laws and regulations applicable in Isle of Man.

 What are the rules governing enforcement of foreign judgments?

-A claimant may sue, at common law, in the Isle of Man upon a final non-tax money judgment obtained in a foreign jurisdiction subject to well established principles of private international law.
+A party may otherwise file a claim, in the Isle of Man, on a final money judgment obtained in a foreign jurisdiction.

 Can the costs of litigation (e.g. court costs, as well as the parties’ costs of instructing lawyers, experts and other professionals) be recovered from the other side?